sahib/libmunin/doc/index.rst

                 })

     # In any case: We have a running session now.
-    # We can now use to do useful stuff like recomnendations:
+    # We can now use to do useful stuff like recommendations:
     # In this case, give me 10 songs similar to some_song
-    ten_recomnendations = session.recomned(some_song, 10)
+    ten_recommendations = session.recommed(some_song, 10)

     # You can feed also your lately listened songs:
-    # libmunin will try to base newer recomnendations on this.
+    # libmunin will try to base newer recommendations on this.
     session.feed_history(some_munin_song)

     # Rules can be created to add certain relations we don't know about.